RaspberryPI – Commands cheat sheet

 Top

-This command will show you the current utilization of the CPU.
+This command shows you the current load of the CPU.

-Specify the runtime and load of the computer
+Specification of the runtime and utilization of the computer

 up time

-By "uptime" you can see the time that has passed since the launch of the RaspI.
+With "uptime" you can see the amount of time that has passed since the RasPI was started.

 Show current user